htw-imi-showtime/showtime-website/content/ss24/bachelor/b4-sempy/_index.md

 {{<section title="The team">}}
 The SEMPY team consists of five young IMI students who came together to build this project.
-Through this project, we gained a lot of knowledge about working with AI.
-During the development, we learned a lot by supporting each other.
+None of us had experience working with the OpenAI API, so it was quite a challenge for us.
+Through this project, we gained a lot of knowledge about working with AI and learned a lot by supporting each other during the development.

-:

 {{</section>}}